jinendragalaxy/POC-Design-Studio/README.md

 - Built with Vue.js 2 and Fabric.js 4.6
 - Toolbar and Properties Panel
-- Upload and drag custom images from pc
+- Upload and drag custom images from PC
 - Add Stickers & Random Images
 - Add and style text and you can chage the size, font-family, color
 - Save and download designs (PNG & PDF)